Hong Kong protesters fire bows and arrows from campus fortress

 Huge fires had lit up the sky at the university in the heart of Kowloon district overnight as protesters hurled petrol bombs, some by catapult, and police fired volleys of tear gas to draw them on to the open podium of the red-brick campus.

 The clashes spread into Sunday evening, with protesters greeting each water cannon charge with petrol bombs.
+Police were trying to clear the bridge above the Cross-Harbour Tunnel, where protesters took cover behind umbrellas ad which has been closed for days.

 “Rioters continue to launch hard objects and petrol bombs with large catapults at police officers,” police said in a statement.
 “The shooting range of such large catapults can reach up to 40 metres ...
 Police warn that the violent activities in the Hong Kong Polytechnic University have escalated to rioting.”